-At first, Ariadne didn't like the god and tried to hide in the intense greenery of the island, but Dionysus found her, they got married and Ariadne became a goddess.
+At first, Ariadne didn't like the god and tried to hide in the intense greenery of the island, but Dionysus found her, they got married, and Ariadne became a goddess.

-To honor their god, the residents of Naxos built a large temple that partly survives till today in the modern position Iria, close to Glinado village and about 5 km from Chora.
+To honor their god, the residents of Naxos built the Temple of Dionysus that partly survives today in the position of Iria, close to Glinado village and about 5 km from Chora.

-The ruins that survive today show that the temple was built approximately in the 6th century B.C. following the Ionian architectural style.
-In the 1st century B.C., the Romans reconstructed it and in the 5th century A.D., after the religion of the Olympian Gods had failed, the temple was turned into a Christian church.
+The ruins that survive today show that the temple was built approximately in the 6th century BC following the Ionian architectural style.
+In the 1st century BC, the Romans reconstructed it.
+During the 5th century AD, after the religion of the Olympian gods had failed, the temple converted to a Christian church.

 Adjacent to the monument lies a small room with findings from the site.

 The Temple of Dionysus is located in Glinado village.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829, or booking your taxi online.

 Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
 Using a car rental allows visitors to discover Glinado and many other places of interest at their own pace.